Salix alba 'Britzensis' (Scarlet Willow)

 Trade rates are available.

 Please contact the office for a trade price list.

 ||Price £ each (ex.
 VAT)|

 Please note that there is a minimum order value of £25.00 + VAT, excluding delivery, for existing customers and £50.00 + VAT, excluding delivery, for new customers.
-Orders under that value can be placed via Trees & Hedging, our online webshop.
+Orders under those values can be placed via Trees & Hedging, our online webshop.

 Delivery to UK mainland is included for stock orders over £600 + VAT (subject to postcode surcharges).
 For full details on delivery, please view our delivery page.